Dreamcatcher (group): 2018–2019: Rising success, first world tour and international recognition

 On February 13, 2019, Dreamcatcher released their fourth EP, The End of Nightmare, the final chapter in the Nightmare series.
 Lead single "PIRI" incorporates a repeating melody line from its namesake musical instrument.
 On the same day, Happyface Entertainment announced that they had changed their name to Dreamcatcher Company, as a sign of more support for Dreamcatcher.
 The End of Nightmare debuted on the Billboard World Albums Chart at number six.

 From March to May 2019, Dreamcatcher went on the Asia leg of their "Invitation from Nightmare City" tour, announced to be held in Jakarta, Manila, Singapore, Seoul, and the Japanese cities Tokyo and Kobe.
 However, due to undisclosed reasons, the concert stop in Jakarta was later canceled; instead, a short fan meeting was held.
 In July, additional shows for Melbourne, Sydney and Kuala Lumpur were announced, set to take place from late August to early September.
 The Melbourne stop was unfortunately cancelled the day before the concert due to a fire occurring at the venue.
 The Sydney and Kuala Lumpur stops were held successfully.

 On September 11, Dreamcatcher released their first Japanese studio album titled The Beginning of The End, which included Japanese versions of most of their previous Korean singles and three new Japanese tracks.
 The music video for lead single "Breaking Out" was released two days prior to the album release.

-Siyeon finished as the runner-up in the tvN vocal competition show V-1, airing from September 13-15.
+Siyeon finished as the runner-up in the tvN vocal competition show V-1, airing from September 13 to 15.

 On September 18, Dreamcatcher released special EP Raid of Dream.
 Its lead single "Deja Vu", an orchestral rock song was released in collaboration with the mobile RPG King's Raid, with as A Japanese version of the song was also uploaded simultaneously.
 Raid of Dream was listed number nine on Billboards The 25 Best K-pop Albums of 2019: Critics’ Picks.

 After "Deja Vu" promotions, Dreamcatcher embarked on the European leg of their "Invitation from Nightmare City" world tour from October 24 to November 7, visiting London, Milan, Berlin, Warsaw, Paris, Amsterdam, and Helsinki.
 This was the group's second European tour.
 Thereafter, as part of the same world tour, the group also held their first ever tour in the United States from December 6 to December 15, visiting Los Angeles, Chicago, Dallas, Orlando, and Jersey City.
 Handong was absent from both Europe and America tours due to at the time unspecified reasons, later revealed to be her participation in Youth With You.